SondagesPro/LS-cpVille/README.md

 - Clone in plugins/cpVille directory

 ### Via ZIP dowload
-- Get the file and uncompress it
+- Get the file at <http://extensions.sondages.pro/IMG/auto/cpVille.zip> and uncompress it
-- Move the files included to plugins/exportCompleteAnswers directory
+- Move the files included to plugins/cpVille directory

 ## Setup and activation
 - During activation an new table is created and data is set up in this table.
 - If your hoster have very limited time for PHP scriot : this can break.
+- You can set yourself the DB : name must be lime_cpville_insee_cp (lime_ must be replaced by real prefix) and column insee, nom, cp, nomsimple.
+- You can add another column : then this can prefill specific subquestion.
+- If needed : you can update the database your way.

 ## Documentation
 In a multi text question type : set a Sub question with SaisieVille code launch a system to